 San Ignacio was tiny but pleasant and full of friendly people!
 Highlights were the gorgeous old Domincan church and buying a cheap bag of delicious dates (they grow on the palms all over town).
 Sad we couldn’t stay longer, we headed off to La Paz!

 Before this trip we had only been to one town in Baja California.
 Slimy and shady, Tijuana is a close stop for some cheap food and drinks but not very exciting unless you’re into drugs and hookers.
 Ensenada was surprisingly different.
 We crossed into Mexico at Tecaté where we didn’t even need to wait in line, nor talk to anyone about coming into the country.
-We drove through the Valle de Guadalupe, Mexico’s only wine region.
-The vino there was AMAZING.
+We drove through the Valle de Guadalupe, beautiful Baja wine country.
+The only wine region in Mexico, the vino there was AMAZING.
 We first stopped at Vinos Lechuza, whose owner, Ray Magnusen, Zach had met through work in San Diego.
-After we had a whole tasting of Lechuza’s magnificent wines, Ray gave us a whole second round straight out of his aging barrels, showed us around the area a little bit, and took us to Michelin-starred chef Drew Deckman’s new popup restaurant right across the road.
-Deckman’s setup was amazing and totally changed our views on what gourmet dining can look like!
+After we had a whole tasting of Lechuza’s magnificent wines (some of the best in Baja wine country), Ray gave us a whole second round straight out of his aging barrels, showed us around the area a little bit, and took us to Michelin-starred chef Drew Deckman’s new popup restaurant right across the road.
+Deckman’s setup was incredible and totally changed our views on what gourmet dining can look like!

 We only spent one night, but since its so close to our home in San Diego, we hope to make it down to Ensenada again for a weekend in the near future.
-Stay tuned for tales of the rest of our Baja California Adventure!
+Click here to check out day 2 of our Baja road trip adventure!